square/connect-api-examples/connect-examples/v2/rails_payment/README.md

 * [Testing using the API sandbox](https://docs.connect.squareup.com/articles/using-sandbox)
 ## Application Flow

-The Java web application implements the Square Online payment solution to charge a payment source (debit, credit, or digital wallet payment cards).
+The rails web application implements the Square Online payment solution to charge a payment source (debit, credit, or digital wallet payment cards).

 Square Online payment solution is a 2-step process: